xoocoon/hp-15-ew0xxx-snd-fix/README.md

 The `--auto` flag was added recently, which automatically inserts the audio subsystem ID of the current machine.
 See below for more info.

-**This module comes without any warranty, so installing and testing it on your own hardware is at your own risk.**
+**This module comes without any warranty, so installing and testing it on your own hardware is at your own risk.
+This is especially true for the snd-hda-scodec-cs35l41 module as it initializes the Cirrus Logic amplifiers based on some assumptions for lack of proper BIOS/UEFI APCI entries on the HP laptops in question.**

 ## The snd-hda-scodec-cs35l41 module
 The snd-hda-scodec-cs35l41 DKMS module included in this repo is intended to supersede the mainline kernel module of the same name.